-To read about Community Led Housing Workshop, 20th February at Great Gaddesden Village Hall Please click here
+CDA Herts Community Led Housing Workshop, 20th February at Great Gaddesden Village Hall – to read more, please click here

 CDA Herts supports rural communities with a need for affordable housing.
 We work in partnership with Parish Councils, District Councils and Registered Housing Providers to assess the need for affordable homes for local people.